Arnavshah22/Medium-blog/README.md

 We’ll be building medium in the following stack
 React in the frontend
-Cloudflare workers in the backend zod as the validation library, type inference for the frontend types Typescript as the language
+Cloudflare workers in the backend
+Zod as the validation library, type inference for the frontend types Typescript as the language
 Prisma as the ORM, with connection pooling
 Postgres as the database